opengauss-mirror/docs/content/docs-lite/en/docs/DatabaseOMGuide/drop-truncate-flashback.md

 ## Prerequisites<a name="section17975164121712"></a>

 -   The  **enable\_recyclebin**  parameter has been set for enabling the recycle bin.
 -   The  **recyclebin\_retention\_time**  parameter has been set for specifying the retention period of objects in the recycle bin.
 The objects will be automatically deleted after the retention period expires.
+The expired objects cannot be used to do flashback operations.

 ## Syntax<a name="section12145151281719"></a>